R3Conclave/conclave-samples/conclave-cloud-auction/README.md

 Steps to run Auction application

-Login to CCL using sneha.damle@r3.com and invoke below functions
+Login to CCL using user1@xyz.com and invoke below functions

 cli add --bid "8000"

-Login to CCL using tom.ron@gmail.com and invoke below functions
+Logout and login to CCL using other user as tom.ron@gmail.com and invoke below functions

 cli add --bid "7000"

 cli calculateBidWinner

-The winner of the auction is : sneha.damle@r3.com with bid amount : 8000
+The winner of the auction is : user1@xyz.com with bid amount : 8000